-184See, e.g., Vincent Nmehielle, Taking Credible Ownership of Justice for Atrocity Crimes in Africa: The African Union and the Complementarity Principle of the Rome Statute, in AFRICA AND THE FUTURE OF INTERNATIONAL example of positive complementarity185 and have sought to define clearly the relationship between the ICC and the proposed regional criminal court.
+ICC and the proposed regional criminal court.
 On the other hand, skeptics fear that any regional court will only insulate the "dictators club" from facing international criminal justice.
 They view it as potentially undermining the ICC regime.
-Some commentators have focused on logistical concerns such as the practical problems of implementation, staffing, and funding of the proposed court.
 This Article focuses on an uncharted area of these debates and provides a more nuanced analysis of the emergence of the regional criminal court.

 II.
-REGIONALISM, REGIME COMPLEXES, & THE EMERGENCE OF THE REGIONAL CRIMINAL COURT This Part identifies an emerging regime complex in the field of international criminal law.
+REGIONALISM, REGIME COMPLEXES, AND THE EMERGENCE OF THE REGIONAL CRIMINAL COURT

+This Part identifies an emerging regime complex in the field of international criminal law.
 Additionally, this Part demonstrates that regionalism can influence the development of regime complexes.
 Moreover, this Part shows that the regionalization of international criminal law may be an increasing trend.

-A. Regionalism & the Emergence of an African Regional Criminal Court
+A. Regionalism and the Emergence of an African Regional Criminal Court

 Regionalism as used in this Article refers to regional integration.
 Regional integration requires the pooling of national sovereignty.
 Regional integration generally begins with economic integration, and much has been written about this topic.
-The integration of states into new political and economic units is largely a response to globalization.
-Indeed, the "new wave of regionalism relates to the current
+The integration